angryteach/angryteach/README.md

 ### Hi there 👋

-- :black_nib: I write about Gentoo in my [personal blog](http://angryteach.ru).
+- :black_nib: I write about Gentoo on my [personal blog](http://angryteach.ru).
-- 📫 How to reach me via e-mail: angryteachofficial@gmail.com
+- 📫 Reach me via e-mail: angryteachofficial@gmail.com
-- ⚡ My life-long goal: to become a developer
+- ⚡ My life-long goal is to become a developer